dart-lang/site-www/src/content/language/constructors.md

 For details, see the section on
 [using constructors][].

-## Factory constructors
+### Factory constructors

+When encountering one of two cases of implementing a constructor, use the `factory` keyword:

-Use the `factory` keyword when implementing a constructor that doesn't always create a new instance of its class.
-For example, a factory constructor might return an instance from a cache, or it might return an instance of a subtype.
+* The constructor doesn't always create a new instance of its class.
+  Although a factory constructor cannot return `null`, it might return:

+  * an existing instance from a cache instead of creating a new one
+  * a new instance of a subtype

+* You need to perform non-trivial work prior to constructing an instance.
-Another use case for factory constructors is initializing a final variable using logic that can't be handled in the initializer list.
+  This could include checking arguments or doing any other processing that cannot be handled in the initializer list.

 :::tip
-Another way to handle late initialization of a final variable is to [use `late final` (carefully!)][late-final-ivar].
+You can also handle late initialization of a final variable with [`late final`][late-final-ivar] (carefully!).
 :::

-In the following example,
+In the following example includes two factory constructors.

-the `Logger` factory constructor returns objects from a cache, and the `Logger.fromJson` factory constructor initializes a final variable from a JSON object.
+* `Logger` factory constructor returns objects from a cache.
+* The `Logger.fromJson` factory constructor initializes a final variable from a JSON object.

 <?code-excerpt "misc/lib/language_tour/classes/logger.dart (constructors)"?>
 ```dart